jagreehal/eslint-plugin-prefer-object-params/README.md

 This plugin was built to solve a real problem we encountered while building consistent APIs.
 It's opinionated by design, but we've tried to make it flexible enough to adapt to your needs.

 If it helps your team write more maintainable code, we've done our job.
-If not, that's okay too—not every pattern fits every codebase.
+If not, that's okay too.
+Not every pattern fits every codebase.

 ---